 Even legitimate websites can be hacked and used to host malicious code.
 They may use advertising networks that are used by cybercriminals to direct visitors to malware-hosting websites.
 The best defense is to block these adverts and malicious websites.

-If employees are trained how to identify a malicious website, and web filtering software is installed, your networks will be much better protected from malware infections.
+If employees are trained on malicious website identification and web filtering software is installed, your network will be much better protected from malware infections and other web-based threats.